 Time: On the assigned appointment, on Thursday 4th and Friday 5th.

 Location: Casino Suboficiales y Gendarmes Escuadrón 33- Corner Tte.
 Gral.
 Roca St. and Rivadavia St.

+- ▶ Requirements:

-- Requirements: - Statement of the appointment for Bag Reception, it might be on your cellphone and not necessarily printed. - Bracelet with barcode to be scanned. - Drop-bags, maximum weight of 3 kilograms per bag, with the exception of the Red bag 100Mi, that goes to the PAS Colorado which may weigh up to 5 kgs. - IMPORTANT: At Bag reception, each runner will get a SLIP, which you must keep to get your bags back at Lácar Club, 599 Rivadavia St. on Sunday 7, from 11:00 am to 6:00 pm.
+- Statement of the appointment for Bag Reception, it might be on your cellphone and not necessarily printed.

+- Bracelet with barcode to be scanned

+- Drop-bags, maximum weight 3 kilos per bag.

+IMPORTANT: At Bag reception, each runner will get a SLIP, which you must keep to get your bags back on Sunday 7th, from 11:00 am to 6:00 pm. at Lácar Club, 599 Rivadavia St.

-100Mi Pre-Race Briefing
+110k Pre-Race Briefing